-How to Create a New Angular Project?
+How to Create a New Angular Project

-- Open a terminal and run the Angular CLI ng new project-name command as shown in the example below:
+- Open a terminal and execute the following Angular CLI command to create a new Angular project:

-- When you are prompted with Would you like to add Angular routing?
-Choose Yes by pressing Y.
+- When prompted with "Would you like to add Angular routing?", choose Yes by pressing Y.

-- When you see Which stylesheet format would you like to use?
-Choose CSS and press Enter.
+- When prompted with "Which stylesheet format would you like to use?", select CSS and press Enter.

 - Go to the root component of the project at src\app\ and open src\app\app.component.html file.
 Remove everything from the file except the last line <router-outlet></router-outlet>.
 The <router-outlet></router-outlet> acts as a placeholder which Angular dynamically updates based on the selected route.
-Now, add <h1>Hello World!</h1> to the file src\app\app.component.html and make the code look like the following: src\app\app.component.html
+Now, add <h1>Hello World!</h1> to the file src\app\app.component.html and make the code look like the following:

 ng new my-sample-angular-app